Friday, 29 July 2022

 Approaching the 1st narrows

-I turned off the engine without ever using it as we ran slowly down the loch, gybing gently with the twists and turns of the 2 sets of narrows before we turned north west into the outer loch.
+I turned off the engine as we ran slowly down the loch, gybing gently with the twists and turns of the 2 sets of narrows before we turned north west into the outer loch.

 The wind came onto the beam for a little, but mostly it stayed astern, funneled by the mountains surrounding us.
 We sailed quietly along, in flat water, at between 1½ and 2½ knots, reveling in the sunshine and scenery.
 Julian put the anchor away as it had dried in the sunshine, and as we were passing the fish farm he spotted a pod of common dolphins.
 They were very small (I thought they were harbour porpoises at first) and very playful, tail slapping and leaping totally out of the water in a way I am not used to.
 They entertained us for a good five minutes before heading back up the loch towards Corran.
 We heard a startled exclamation from a couple in a Canadian style canoe echoing over the water as they caught sight of them.